Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Pathological Triangulations, Combinatorial Obstructions, and 2-Knots

-The `cut-open' Cappell--Shaneson complex $C$ embeds in a topological $4$-ball $B^4_C$, where $B^4_C$ is obtained from the unique $4$-pentachoron $4$-sphere still resisting classification (\is{eAMPcaabcddd+aoa+aAa8aQara}) by ungluing a single facet identification.
-We denote this $4$-sphere by $S^4_C$.
-The isomorphism signature of $B^4_C$ is \is{eGzMkabcdddcaGa8aAa0awa}.
-It seems natural to assume that $S^4_C$ relates -- in some way -- to the Cappell Shaneson spheres, formerly conjectured to be exotic $4$-spheres \cite{cappellShaneson-spheres}, and shown to be standard by Akbulut \cite{akbulut-csSpheresAreStandard} and Gompf \cite{Gompf-csSpheresAreStandard}.
+The `cut-open' Cappell--Shaneson complex $C$ embeds in a topological $4$-ball $B^4_C$, which is itself obtained by ungluing a single facet identification of $Q$ (depicted by the red arc in Figure \ref{fig:Qara-DualGraph}).
+The isomorphism signature of $B^4_C$ is~\texttt{eGzMkabcdddcaGa8aAa0awa}.
+Perhaps the first point of interest with regards to $B^4_C$ is that even the presentation of its fundamental group is challenging to simplify, with a presentation given by

+Using GAP, we are able to verify that the order of the group is 1, and hence is indeed the trivial group.
+We note that GAP uses coset enumeration to compute the order in this case, rather than performing any kind of simplification heuristic, for example via a sequence of Tietze transformations.

-It is worthwhile to note that, when $B^4_C$ is attached to a larger triangulation, the $B^4_C$ subcomplex remains intact through very large flip sequences.
-In this sense, $C$, or $B^4_C$, can be viewed as a potential combinatorial obstruction to simplifying any triangulation it appears within (in a manner similar to the Dunce hat being a combinatorial obstruction to collapsing a contractible space).
-Additionally, the presentation of the fundamental group of $B^4_C$ is also challenging to simplify, but possible using the simplification heuristic for finitely presented groups implemented in GAP \cite{gap}.
+Moreover, it is worthwhile to note that when $B^4_C$ is attached to a larger triangulation, the $B^4_C$ subcomplex remains intact through very large flip sequences.
+For example, attaching $B^4_C$ to a minimal triangulation of $S^2\times S^2-\mathring{D^4}$ produces a new triangulation of a topological $S^2\times S^2$ which we are unable to (re)simplify to the original triangulation of $S^2\times S^2$.
+Similarly for many other choices of $4$-manifold.

+In this sense, $C$, or $B^4_C$, is a potential combinatorial obstruction to simplifying triangulations it appears within (similar to the topological `dunce hat' being a combinatorial obstruction to collapsing a contractible space).
+The fact that all five triangles of $C$ are in fact dunce hats perhaps gives some, albeit naive, evidence in support of this idea.
+In other words, one might wonder if $C$ constitutes a kind of higher-dimensional analogue of the dunce hat.

+Whilst the $4$-sphere $Q$ does not appear to be directly obtained from the Cappell--Shaneson $2$-knot itself via the Gluck construction---since truncating the ideal vertex of $CS$ and attaching a $S^2\times D^2$ to the resulting real boundary yields triangulations of the $4$-sphere which we are able to successfully simplify to a minimal triangulation of the standard $4$-sphere---it nevertheless still seems tempting to assume that $Q$ relates in some way to the Cappell--Shaneson $4$-spheres, in light of the complex $C$ and its relation to $CS$.

-We have the following results and conjectures concerning $B^4_C$ and $S^4_C$.
+We have the following results and conjectures concerning $B^4_C$ and $Q$.